MustardOS/mustardos.github.io/release/progress/bigbanana.md

 - Added progress bar support for `muxstart` module for first init setup
 - Added splash image on content launching support
 - Added support for displaying assigned core
+- Added support for disabling grid panel in `muxplore` with a `.nogrid` file
 - Added support for device specific theme previews
 - Added support for empty WiFi passwords
 - Added support for user initialisation scripts
 - Added task scripts to restore friendly names and themes
 - Changed archive module to use collections
+- Changed in-game working LED to be off on charge + sleep
+- Changed Pipewire to use global configuration with realtime priority
+- Changed SNES/SFC core to Snes9x as default
 - Defaulted to `performance` governor for CD-i
 - Enabled PICO-8 to respect modern/retro control flag
 - Factored idle logic to common script and inhibited idle during `ffplay` video playback